yuanzhoucq/yuanzhoucq.github.io/_posts/2019-09-25-why-i-lost-my-tabs.md

 ---

+Updated 04/18/2020:

 **If you noticed that all your saved sessions disappeared, that is mostly because Tab Space had just upgraded.
-Just wait for a few seconds, your data will be restored automatically.
-If not, you can use Finder -> Go to -> Go to Folder -> "~/Library/Containers/cn.joyuer.Tab-Works.ext/Data/Library/Preferences", and open "cn.joyuer.Tab-Works.ext.plist”, copy the Value of Bookmarks, then save the content as a file named “file.tabspace”.
+Just wait for a few minutes and refresh the page, your data will be restored automatically.
+If not, you can use Finder -> Go to -> Go to Folder -> "~/Library/Containers/cn.joyuer.Tab-Works.ext/Data/Library/SyncedPreferences", and open "cn.joyuer.Tab-Works.ext.plist”, copy the Value of Bookmarks (`[[...]]`), then save the content as a file named “file.tabspace”.
 Then you will be able to import it from Tab Space.**

-If this doesn't work, please continue to read.

 ---
+Updated 09/25/2019:

 Dear Tab Space users,